 Jumbo loans have tighter restrictions for qualifying a buyer.
 They require a large down payment, usually between 10% and 20%.

 They will also require a significant amount of money in reserves, usually enough to cover 6 to 12 months’ worth of mortgage payments.

-Understanding the Basics of a Loan Limit
+Understanding the Basics of Loan Limits

-A loan limit is the highest loan that can be approved based on a set of established guidelines.
+Loan limits are the highest loan that can be approved based on a set of established guidelines.
 In this case, the guidelines are established by the two governing bodies Fannie Mae and Freddie Mac.

 Neither Fannie Mae nor Freddie Mac lends money directly to home buyers or homeowners.
 Instead, both organizations set up rules for lending money for either a home purchase or mortgage refinance.
-The rules cover everything about a mortgage such as credit scores, debt to income ratios, appraisal requirements, home title insurance, and many other things.
+The rules cover everything about a mortgage loan such as credit scores, debt to income ratios, appraisal requirements, home title insurance, and many other things.

 From time to time, changes will be made to the rules.
 The changes are a response to the general economy and seek to help home buyers while also protecting the lenders from possible loss.

 The new increase in loan limit amounts is a direct reflection of the rise in average home prices across the country.